barbazul/1kfa/mod_guide_campaigns.md

 ## Chapter 3: Take a thing and pay its (mortal?) price

 Give the players an opportunity to earn something *epic* for their characters.
-It can be a great treasure, it can be fame and reknown, it can be weaponry, a magical boon, the elusive respect of an NPC, it can even be self confidence.
+It can be a great treasure, it can be fame and renown, it can be weaponry, a magical boon, the elusive respect of an NPC, it can even be self confidence.
 It can be an appreciation for the power of friendship.
 (Pixar and Disney have some *incredibly* well-done Hero's Journey stories.
 Don't discount them